emmericp/ixy/README.md

 ## Why C and not a more reasonable language?
 It's the lowest common denominator that everyone should be able to understand -- this is for educational purposes only.
 I've taken care to keep the code simple and understandable.

+We are working on [implementations in different languages](https://github.com/ixy-languages/ixy-languages) including Rust, Go, Haskell, and OCaml.

 ## I can't get line rate :(
 We are currently facing a weird problem that impacts performance if your CPU is too fast.
 DPDK had the same problem in the past.
 Try applying bidirectional traffic to the forwarder and/or *underclock* your CPU to speed up ixy.